Infinitesimal Zariski closures of positive representations: Discrete subgroups satisfying a coherence condition w.r.t. eigenspaces

 \subsection{Coherent subgroups}

 For $g\in\GL_d(\R)$ let us denote by its Jordan projection.
+By definition, the coordinates of $\lambda(g)$ are the logarithms of the modulus of the eigenvalues of $g$, counted with multiplicity and in decreasing order.
 If $\lambda_1(g)>\lambda_2(g)$ we say that $g$ is \emph{proximal}.
 Equivalently, the generalized eigenspace associated to the greatest (in modulus) eigenvalue of $g$ is $1$-dimensional.
-We will denote by $g_+\in\P(\R^d)$ this attracting eigenline and by $g_-$ its $g$-invariant complement.
+We will denote by $g_+\in\P(\R^d)$ this attracting eigenline and by $g_-$ its $g$-invariant complementary subspace.

 A discrete subgroup $\grupo<\PGL_d(\R)$ is \emph{proximal} if it contains a proximal element.
 One defines then its \emph{limit set} by